 In Wales, the Active Travel (Wales) Act 2013 places a legal duty upon local Councils in Wales to map, plan for and promote more walking and cycling for every day journeys - usually known as Active Travel.

 In 2017 we undertook a consultation exercise on an Integrated Network Map for the Rhondda Cynon Taf area.
-This map contains details of the proposed new and improvements to existing active travel routes that we will seek to deliver over the next 15 years and it has been drawn-up using the information that we received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.
+This map contains details of the proposed new and improvements to existing active travel routes that we will seek to deliver over the next 15 years.
+It had been drawn-up using information that we had received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.